avam88/MechaCar_Statistical_Analysis/README.md

 - Is the slope of the linear model considered to be zero?
 Why or why not?
   - summarized p value is 5.35e-11, much lower than our assumed significance level of 0.05.
 Therefore, we can state that there is sufficient evidence to reject our null hypothesis, which means that the slope of our linear model is not zero
 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
   - The R value is 0.7149 - roughly 71% of the variability of our dependent variable (mpg) is explained using this linear model.
-The statistical analysis shows a moderate to strong corelation between the defined variables/characteristics and the measure of mpg.
+The statistical analysis shows a moderate to strong corelation between the defined variables/characteristics and the mpg performance.

 ![Screen Shot 2022-09-25 at 4 32 31 PM](https://user-images.githubusercontent.com/107326987/192677894-2ddc612e-3d0b-4aa7-bbfe-7ef8a0245691.png)